 The Christ Church Cathedral community gathers to witness God’s presence and promise throughout life and to celebrate and acknowledge together moments of deep significance.
 All rites and ceremonies are derived from those in the Book of Common Prayer.

 The Book of Common Prayer states, "Holy Baptism is full initiation by water and the Holy Spirit into Christ’s body, the Church.
 The bond which God establishes at Baptism is indissoluble" (BCP, p.
 298).
 Whether this sacrament is performed early in life or as an adult, baptism in the Episcopal Church is the foundation for a commitment to new life through Christ.
-More information available here.
+More information is available here.

-The sacramental rite of the church in which two persons "enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows" (BCP, p.
+Holy Matrimony is the sacramental rite of the church in which two persons "enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows" (BCP, p.
 861).
 If you are interested in getting married at Christ Church Cathedral, more information is available here.

 the burial of the dead